-Sponsored by BYU Studies—The city of Nauvoo is closely associated with the early history of the Church of Jesus Christ of Latter-day Saints.
-But the city has been home to different groups over time.
+The city of Nauvoo, IL is closely associated with the early history of the Church of Jesus Christ of Latter-day Saints.
+But the city has been home to different groups over time, and there’s even a tenuous connection to the biblical Song of Solomon.
+In Return to the City of Joseph: Modern Mormonism’s Contest for the Soul of Nauvoo, Scott C. Esplin provides a social history of Nauvoo beginning in 1846.

 I am professor of Church History and Doctrine at Brigham Young University and the publications director for the Religious Studies Center, also at BYU.
 I joined the faculty of Religious Education in 2006.
 Prior to teaching at BYU, I taught in the Latter-day Saint Church Educational System as a seminary and institute teacher.